BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

 [SSLyze](https://github.com/nabla-c0d3/sslyze/releases) is a "Fast and full-featured SSL scanner"

-A tool to test internally which cipherstrings are supported.
+A tool to test internally which cipher strings are supported.
-The tool offers these features (amonst others):
+The tool offers these features (amongst others):
   * get a list of targets (ip:port) from a file
   * XML output
   * heartbleed test
   * OCSP stapling test
   * SSLv2-TLS1.2 testing
-  * finding preferred and supported cipherstrings
+  * finding preferred and supported cipher strings
   * STARTTLS testing (IMAP, pop, ...)
   * XMPP testing
   * SNI support
   * HSTS testing
-etc.

 # Tools: SSLyze (1)